Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 Of course such a module, as it was defined above (i.e. just as a set of function specifications, with no implementation thereof), is useless and would not even compile as such.
 But the Seaplus parse transform will automatically enrich and transform it so that, once the C part (the driver) will be available, the ``Foobar`` service will become fully usable from Erlang, with no extra boilerplate code to be added by the Erlang integrator.

-More precisely, for each of the function type specifications, on the Erlang side a corresponding bridging implementation will be generated and added (unless the ``foobar`` module already includes one, so that the user can selectively override the Seaplus code generation), whilst all the needed facility functions will be included as well.
+More precisely, for each of the function type specifications defined by the user in that module, a corresponding bridging implementation will be generated on the Erlang side and added (unless the ``foobar`` module already includes one, so that the user can selectively override the Seaplus code generation), whilst all the needed facility functions will be included as well.

 Here is a corresponding (mostly meaningless) usage example [#]_ of this ``foobar`` module, when executed from any given process (ex: a test one):